Student Life In Seoul

-An Interview with Emilly Achieng, A computer Engineering Student at Gamchon University Seoul.
+We meet Emilly Achieng, A computer Engineering Student at Gamchon University, Seoul.

 When did you begin your studies in Korea?